FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 !!! tip "Do you want to know more about history?"
     The history of containerization is surprisingly hard to piece together despite the relative young age of the technology.
 If you want a bit of a deeper dive take a look at [&ldquo;A Brief History of Containers (by Jeff Victor & Kir Kolyshkin)&rdquo;](https://www.youtube.com/watch?v=doUktZIcXF0).

 All these isolation technologies, together, form what's today known as Linux containers.
-Windows has undergone a similar development in recent years, and has *virtualized* the typical Windows interaction points between processe: job objects, process table, registry, filesystem, etc.
+Windows has undergone a similar development in recent years, and has *virtualized* the typical Windows interaction points between processes: job objects, process table, registry, filesystem, etc.

 In essence, *containers don't exist*.
 They are a collection of technologies that provide process-level isolation for an application.
 These isolation techniques can, among others, include: